pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

 # 1. Become an OpenStreetMap Contributor

 The first thing we'll do is get acquainted to OpenStreetMap (OSM).
 Go to <a href="https://www.openstreetmap.org/user/new" target="_blank">https://www.openstreetmap.org/user/new</a> and make a new account.
-Once you've created an account, zoom to State College on the main map.
-Once you zoom in far enough, you'll be able to click "Edit" at the top of the page.
+After you've created an account, zoom to State College on the main map.
+Zoom in far enough and you'll be able to click "Edit" at the top of the page.

 This will bring you to the iD Editor.
 The first thing you'll see a a welcome box with an option to start a walkthrough of the editor's functionality.
 Do this now.

-Once
+Once you have completed the walkthrough, go to State College and try tracing a single building.
+Great.
+We'll do a lot more of this later.

 # 2. Tracing Assignments